Home

 A gamer looks frustrated while playing a video game, highlighting the feeling of minimal rewards from effort.

-• ✦ "Money is money, even $70 per year is greater than zero," noted one player, emphasizing that any return could be beneficial.
+• ✦ "Money is money; even $70 per year is greater than zero," one user asserted, underscoring that any income has value.